PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 ```

 ### Parameter Type: Choice
 In interactive mode, the `choice` parameter type asks for a single choice from the available options.
+Place the ampersand in front of the character in the `label` that is best suitable as a "keyboard accelerator" for the given choice.
 This choice type also provides a help option '`?`' used to display the help text:

 ```xml
 <parameter name='License' type='choice' default='2' store='text' prompt='Select a license for your module'>